 The Mistral: France's amphibious assault ship

-Referred to as "projection and command ships" or "BPC", a Mistral class ship is capable of transporting 16 helicopters, deploying up to six of them on the deck at any one time.
+Referred to as "projection and command ships" or "BPC", a Mistral class ship is capable of transporting 16 helicopters, deploying up to six of them on its deck at any one time.

-It also can carry four landing barges, 13 battle tanks, around 100 other vehicles and a 450-strong force, and is able to unload troops into the theatre of operations.
+It also can carry four landing barges, 13 battle tanks, around 100 other vehicles and a 450-strong force, enabling it to unload troops into a theatre of operations.

 The ship has facilities for a full command staff and is equipped with a 69-bed hospital.

-The Mistral came officially into active service on December 15, 2006.
+The Mistral officially entered active service on December 15, 2006.
 But already in mid-2006 it had demonstrated its operational capacity by evacuating to Cyprus some 4,700 civilians from Beirut who were trapped in the conflict between Israel and Lebanon's Hezbollah.

 The vessel is capable of serving as part of a NATO Response Force or with United Nations or European Union peacekeepers.